qualcomm-yuanjiey/linux-sheepdog/README.md

   ```bash
     <path>\sheepdog-master.py [--config <config file>]
   ```
 * --config: specify config file's path of the master side.
-If this option not provided, it would search the path of the script.
+If this option not provided, it would search under the same path of the script.
 * --local-images: skip syncing and compilation of slave side.
 Verify existing images in 'local_path' of 'IMAGE' section directly.
 * username and password are required after execution if no-password of ssh hasn't been configured.